Discussion topics in 2019!

-We will be changing the book selection process in 2019 by having you choose a book to share by topic first.
+We have changed the meeting time for the month of January to 6:30 pm.
+In January, we will discuss the winter meeting time versus the usual 7 pm schedule.
+The book selection process has also changed slightly this year by having you choose a book to share by topic first.
 Select any one (or two) of the topics below, find any (fiction or nonfiction) book that applies to that topic.
 Let me know the topic, book title and the month you would like to facilitate that discussion.
 It will be a fun, creative way to read a new book!
 Remember, the topics and months are limited to just one each so if one appeals to you let me know right away.

 Is about Islam